cyberbotics/webots/docs/guide/samples-devices.md

 ![hingejoint_with_backlash.png](images/samples/hingejoint_with_backlash.thumbnail.jpg) This example shows how to use [HingeJointWithBacklash](hingejoint-with-backlash.md).
 The shape of the rotor and shaft of the motor are described in the `startPoint` field whereas the `endPoint` refers to the blue shaft.
-When the rotor is motorized, the output axis lags behind due to the effect of backlash intrinsic to the gear train (here represented by the black cylinder).
+When the rotor is motorized, the output axis lags behind due to the effect of backlash intrinsic to the gear train, which is represented by the black cylinder.

 ### [hokuyo.wbt]({{ url.github_tree }}/projects/samples/devices/worlds/hokuyo.wbt)